Xitee1/AppDaemon-useful-apps/README.md

     - After you're done showering, press the button again.
 This will set the light to the default mode and turns off the water heater.
     - A long press cancels everything - Light will go into default mode and water heater will turn off.

+    Required arguments:
+    - short_press_sensor:
+        A input_button that triggers when the button is pressed short.
+    - long_press_sensor:
+        A input_button that triggers when the button is pressed long.
+    - water_heater_switch:
+        The switch that will turn on the water heater.
+    - led_strip_preset:
+        The WLED preset 'select.' entity of the LED strip.
+    - led_strip_playlist:
+        The WLED playlist 'select.' entity of the LED strip.
+    - led_strip_default_mode_script:
+        A script that turns off the light.
+        This is a script to allow some extra functions if you for example want to turn on the light at night at a low brightness level.

+    - preset_water_warming:
+        The preset name for the "water is warming"-state.
+        E.g. a preset that lets the light shine blue.
+    - preset_water_warm:
+        The preset name for the "water is warm"-state.
+        E.g. a preset that lets the light shine green.
+    - playlist_showering:
+        The playlist name for the "showering"-state.
+        This playlist can be filled with cool effects that play while showering.
+    - preset_showering_long:
+        The preset name for the "showering long"-state.
+        E.g. red blinks red.

+    Optional arguments:
+    - led_strip_controlled_by_script:
+        This binary sensor will be set to on while the script is controlling the light.
+This allows you to use it as condition for other automations.
+        Use any entity id for it that does not exist.
+        Default: none
+    - preheat_duration:
+        How long the heater must be on so the state changes to "WATER_WARM".
+For example if your heater needs 10 minutes to make warm water, set it to 10.
+        Default: 10
+    - general_timeout_duration:
+        If a state takes longer than this timeout, the app cancels, turns off the heater and the lights.
+        Default: 20
+    - time_to_shower_warning:
+        When showering longer than the set minutes the light will switch to the "preset_showering_long" preset indicating that you should stop showering.
+        Default: 10

 ## GenerateRoombaMap
 #### TODO keep history of old maps instead deleting them